adamancini/docker.github.io/datacenter/ucp/3.1/guides/admin/install/plan-installation.md

 the certificate files are copied automatically to any new manager nodes joining the cluster or being promoted to a manager role.

+For a single external certificate, we suggest using the UCP load balancer's hostname as the Subject, and including each manager's hostname and IP address as SANs:

+* Subject: ucp.domain.com
+* Subject Alternative Names:
+  * node1.domain.com
+  * 10.0.0.10
+  * node2.domain.com
+  * 10.0.0.11
+  * node3.domain.com
+  * 10.0.0.12

 ## Where to go next

 - [System requirements](system-requirements.md)